ricko2001/RootsMagic_Database_Design/Tables/ChildTable.md

 How to link parents and offspring
-I the person was linked directly to his parents (the family object) then there would not be an opportunity to allow mulitple sets of parents - Birth, adopted, alternate possiblie Birth parents, etc.
+I the person was linked directly to his parents (the family object) then there would not be an opportunity to allow multiple sets of parents - Birth, adopted, alternate possible Birth parents, etc.

 Actual method allows multiple families for a person.